vchan2/vchan2.github.io/2021APCalculusAB.md

 ### Updates

+Friday, Nov.
+26: Class will be on zoom.
+I will go over any questions you may have, otherwise it is an opportunity to continue your review of Unit 4.

 Watch list
   * Wednesday, Nov.
 3 - Tuesday, Nov.
 16: Section 4.4 to 4.7
   * Wednesday, Nov.
 17 - Tuesday, Nov.
 23: Section 5.1